marcus-crane/utf9k/src/content/questions/Tshark Statsd Metrics.md

 ---
-title: "How can I live tail statsd metrics?"
-slug: "tshark-statsd-metrics"
+category: questions
-description: "In which I have more data than I know what to do with"
+description: In which I have more data than I know what to do with
-category: "questions"
+output: src/content/questions
+publish: true
+slug: tshark-statsd-metrics
 tags:
-  - "tshark"
+  - tshark
-  - "wireshark"
+  - wireshark
-  - "datadog"
+  - datadog
+title: How can I live tail statsd metrics?
 ---
 It's pretty rare but sometimes it can be useful to capture statsd metrics at the source.

 Here's an example that uses tshark to capture some dogstatsd metrics on the fly.